hobacteria/LS-MAT/README.md

 https://brain-age-syn-docs.readthedocs.io/en/latest/

 ## Dependency
-The following packages are essential for running the toolbox.
-If execution fails despite meeting these conditions, please refer to the full requirements.txt to strictly align your environment:
+The following packages are required to run the toolbox.
+If execution fails despite meeting these requirements, please refer to the full `requirements.txt` file to ensure strict alignment of your environment:

 ```
 brainspace==0.1.16